timothymhowe/shor.tz/README.md

      - For short, as in “Free TV spot, for short” for `PSA`
      - In brief, as in “Individual rights defender, in brief” for `ACLU`

+ But the type of clue that I am most interested in is the **?** clue.
+A question mark at the end of a clue signals that the clue uses some sort of figurative language, be it a pun, a play on words, or something possibly related to the theme.

 ### Process

 ### Resources